Disinfectant Cleaner Options for

 My felines are in the habit of walking on the counters.

 I used to use bleach on my counters before preparing food on them since kitty feet aren't exactly "clean".

 I also like to bleach after preparing raw chicken or spilling raw eggs on the counter.
 I'm guessing I shouldn't use bleach on the marble.

 So how can I safely disinfect my marble counters?

 You're right...
-DO NOT use bleach, vinegar, ammonia or any other common household product for cleaning marble including "brand-name" cleaners like Lysol disinfectant.
+DO NOT use bleach, vinegar, ammonia or any other common household product for cleaning marble including "brand-name" cleaners like Clorox or Lysol disinfectant.